Accounting for Royalty Payments: Carrying Balances Forward

 Advances

 Another reason that a royalty recipient may see a “Balance Forward” on their statement is due to advances.
 Many companies pay an advance against future royalties.
-Until this advance is earned out, the unearned balance will appear as a negative balance forward when accouting for royalty payments.
+Until this advance is earned out, the unearned balance will appear as a negative balance forward when accounting for royalty payments.

 Consider for example an author that was paid a $1,000 advance against future royalties, and who receives quarterly royalty statements.
 If the advance was paid in Q1 with no other activity, then on their Q2 statement they will see a “Balance Forward” (often labeled as an “Unearned Advance”) of -$1,000.